top of page

 Object of the Month: Eros Krater

-Eros krater, currently on display in the Death and Desire exhibition at the Hellenic Museum, Melbourne.
+Eros krater, previously on display in the Death and Desire exhibition at the Hellenic Museum, Melbourne.

 What does the shape of this vessel suggest about what it was used for?